Granulate/granulate-utils/README.md

 ## Exposing Exceptions
 Since exceptions are unchecked in python, as a general rule 3rd party exceptions should not be "part of the API".
-The reasoning is that if we do something like vendor the dependancy or change to a different library, we will break all code that caught such exceptions.
+The reasoning is that if we do something like vendor the dependency or change to a different library, we will break all code that caught such exceptions.
 Moreover - the break will be "silent" and cannot be caught by any linting or typing tools.
 So for every 3rd party exception that someone might wish to catch - the exception type should be exposed through granulate-utils, either by catching the 3rd party exception and re-raising our own exception or by re-exporting the 3rd party exception in the relevant module.